Emma Pooley: Media work

 On 2 January 2015 Pooley was a member of the winning team on Christmas University Challenge, representing Trinity Hall, Cambridge who defeated Balliol College, Oxford, the University of Edinburgh and the University of Hull.
 Her teammates were international rower Tom James, novelist Adam Mars-Jones and actor Dan Starkey.

 Between February 2018 and March 2019, Pooley worked at Global Cycling Network as a presenter.

-Pooley's first book, a sports memoir and collection of recipes, is scheduled to be released in 2023.

 Personal life

 Pooley has lived in or near Zürich in Switzerland since 2006, and in December 2013 completed her doctorate in geotechnical engineering at ETH Zurich, supervised by Sarah Springman, a former British triathlete who is a vice-president of the International Triathlon Union.
+She has credited her move to Switzerland with enabling her to discover her ability as a climbing specialist.
 She received an honorary Doctorate of Civil Law from the University of East Anglia in July 2012 and an honorary PhD from the University of Strathclyde in July 2015.